pushkarpurs/Chat-Room/README.md

 4. All other CLIENTS joining the same SERVER must enter the right PASSWORD
 5. Multiple CLIENTS can join the same SERVER (room) and group chat with one another
 6. Each CLIENT must choose an ALIAS
-7. There is NO mechanism in place to check for DUPLICATE ALIASES as of now.
-Ensure all ALIASES are UNIQUE
+7. Mechanism to PREVENT DUPLICATE ALIASES
 8. To send a MESSAGE, type it in normally
 9. Do NOT BEGIN with the ':' character
 10. To EXIT the room enter ':Exit'